canonical-web-and-design/tutorials.ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu/create-a-usb-stick-on-ubuntu.md

 Creating a bootable Ubuntu USB stick is very simple, especially from Ubuntu itself, and we're going to cover the process in the next few steps.

-Alternatively, we also have tutorials to help you create a bootable USB stick from both [Microsoft Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows) and [Apple macOS](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos).
+Alternatively, we also have tutorials to help you create a bootable USB stick from both [Microsoft Windows][usbwindows] and [Apple macOS][usbmacos].

 ![image](https://assets.ubuntu.com/v1/0e7183ed-laptop-ubuntu.png)